 Is it fair to say that tax isn't your strongest suit?
 It's a common complaint.
 Business owners often aren't sure which aspects of their tax responsibilities they can handle themselves, and when they're better off calling in the professionals

-The Self Assessment return is a classic case in point.
-Technically, you can do it yourself - but some would argue that leaving it with an accountant is a wiser choice.
+The self assessment tax return is a classic case in point.
+Technically, you can do it yourself - but some would argue that leaving it to an accountant is a better idea.

-First things first - currently, Self Assessment tax returns must be completed once a year by either 31 October (for paper returns) or 31 January (online).
-Your return declares how much taxable income you've earned in that financial year, and names any expenses or reliefs you may be eligible to claim.
+Self assessment tax returns must be completed once a year by either 31 October (for paper returns) or 31 January (online returns).
+Your return declares how much taxable income you've earned in that financial year and lists any expenses or reliefs you may be eligible to claim.

 Under the Making Tax Digital initiative, which is currently being phased in, annual returns will be replaced by quarterly updates.
 You'll need an online HMRC account for this purpose.

 Tax returns require close attention to detail.
-You must provide accurate dates, figures, and marital or special relief statuses.
-Whatever you declare, you should be prepared to back up your claims with evidence if requested by HMRC.
+You must provide accurate dates, figures, and details of any marital or special relief statuses you are eligible for.
+Whatever you declare, you should be prepared to back up your claims with evidence (such as invoices and receipts) if requested by HMRC.